 Healthy Relationships Program

-The Arc of King County's Healthy Relationship Program has two primary activities:
+The Arc of King County's Healthy Relationship Program has three primary activities:

 1. We offer a Relationships and Sexuality Resource Line for people with intellectual and developmental disabilities, their families, and community members to ask confidential questions and receive support around healthy relationships and sexuality issues.
 Common reasons people contact us include: